 Water will help hydrate your skin, making it more elastic.
 It will help your body to burn calories more effectively.
-On top of that, it will help reduce water retention in your belly area, which may make the appearance of loose skin less noticeable.
-If you haven’t been drinking your H20, here’s a good reason to start.
+On top of that, it will help reduce water retention in your belly area, making the appearance of loose skin less noticeable.
+Here’s a good reason to start if you haven’t been drinking your H20.

-In addition to making sure your skin stays hydrated from the inside (In general, you should try to drink between half an ounce and an ounce of water daily for each pound you weigh.1), some research suggests that lotion and vitamin creams may also help outer layers of your skin stay hydrated and improve appearance.
-Use a lotion on your skin that contains collagen, as well as vitamins E, A, C, and K to help firm up loose skin.
+Besides making sure your skin stays hydrated from the inside (In general, you should try to drink between half an ounce and an ounce of water daily for each pound you weigh.1), some research suggests that lotion and vitamin creams may also help outer layers of your skin stay hydrated and improve appearance.2 Use a lotion on your skin that contains collagen and vitamins E, A, C, and K to help firm up loose skin.
 When you apply the lotion, massage it in.
-Massaging will improve blood flow to the area which helps your skin to appear firmer.
+Massaging will improve blood flow to the area, which helps your skin to appear firmer.
 Try massaging lotion to any loose skin once or twice a day.

 3. Lift Weights

 Many moms miss the connection between lifting weights and tightening loose skin.
-They are afraid to strength train for fear of “bulking up” but what many women don’t understand is that strength training will actually help improve your over all muscle tone and will give you more lean muscle, resulting in a higher metabolism and a tighter, more toned look.
-Putting muscle on underneath the loose skin can help you tone up and tighten up your stomach area.
+They are afraid to strength train for fear of “bulking up,” but many women don’t understand that strength training will help improve your overall muscle tone and give you more lean muscle, resulting in a higher metabolism rate and a tighter, more toned look.
+Gaining muscle underneath the loose skin can help you tone up and tighten up your stomach area.
 And as a bonus, the more muscle you have, the more calories you burn.
-Lifting weights will improve your body composition (the percentage of lean muscle to body fat) and by improving your body composition, you will reduce fat not just along your waist and underneath loose skin, but all over your body.
+Lifting weights will improve your body composition (the percentage of lean muscle to body fat).
+Improving your body composition will reduce fat not just along your waist and underneath loose skin but all over your body.

 4. Consider your Cortisol

-Hormones play a HUGE part in fat loss and tightening and toning your body.
-What you may think is loose skin might actually be extra body fat stored in your belly.
-Specifically when it comes to loose skin after pregnancy, the hormone cortisol plays a big role.
-Cortisol is a catabolic hormone (causing a breakdown of lean muscle).
-The breakdown of this muscle leads to decreased metabolic capacity and increased fat storage.
+Hormones play a HUGE part in fat loss and tightening and toning your body.3 What you may think is loose skin might be extra body fat stored in your belly.
+Specifically, when it comes to loose skin after pregnancy, the hormone cortisol plays a big role.
+Cortisol is a catabolic hormone (causing a breakdown of lean muscle).4 The breakdown of this muscle leads to decreased metabolic capacity and increased fat storage.
 Cortisol harms the tightening of the muscles as well as the tone to reveal the muscle shape.
-When cortisol levels are high for long periods of time, your body can store food as fat and refuse to burn the fat that you do have.
+When cortisol levels are high for long periods, your body can store food as fat and refuse to burn the fat that you do have.
 Essentially, your body is saving fuel.
-And for some women, this fuel ends up being saved right on their belly appearing like it’s just loose skin after pregnancy.
+And for some women, this fuel ends up being stored right on their belly, appearing like it’s just loose skin after pregnancy.

 Here are a few tips to help:

-- Get Enough Sleep: A lack of sleep signals your body to release cortisol.
-The first and most important thing you can do when it comes to balancing cortisol, is to get enough sleep and to make rest and recovery a priority.
+- Get Enough Sleep: A lack of sleep signals your body to release cortisol.5 The first and most important thing you can do when it comes to balancing cortisol is to get enough sleep and to make rest and recovery a priority.

-- Avoid Overtraining: Long duration workouts cause elevated cortisol levels and can stress your body in an unnecessary way.
-For optimal recovery and hormonal balance, focus on short duration, high intensity workouts.
+- Avoid Overtraining: Long-duration workouts cause elevated cortisol levels and can unnecessarily stress your body.6 For optimal recovery and hormonal balance, focus on short-duration, high-intensity workouts.

-- Include stress reducing activities: When possible, try to lower cortisol by doing restorative activities like leisurely walking and having quiet time to distress (even if it’s just 5 minutes!).
+- Include stress-reducing activities: When possible, try to lower cortisol by restorative activities like leisurely walking and having quiet time to distress (even if it’s just 5 minutes!).

 - Consider your caffeine: If you believe you have issues with cortisol or suffer from anxiety, pay close attention to your caffeine intake.
-For people with normal cortisol levels, there is nothing wrong with a couple of cups of coffee.
-But for people with high levels of cortisol, caffeine needlessly spikes cortisol and may be harmful.
-200 mg of caffeine (one 12 oz mug of coffee) can increase blood cortisol levels by 30% in one hour.
-Remember, the problem is not the initial spike in cortisol, but rather elevated levels over time.
-Consider limiting caffeine into the morning hours or cutting caffeine all together for a few weeks to see your body’s response.
+There is nothing wrong with a couple of cups of coffee for people with normal cortisol levels.
+But for people with high cortisol levels, caffeine needlessly spikes cortisol and may be harmful.7 Remember, the problem is not the initial spike in cortisol but rather the elevated levels over time.
+Consider limiting caffeine into the morning hours or cutting caffeine altogether for a few weeks to see your body’s response.

 Skin elasticity naturally decreases as we age, but this is an issue that women of all ages face.
-Research shows that this is mostly an inside job in terms of improving elasticity, meaning the foods and vitamins we eat.8
+Research shows that this is primarily an inside job in terms of improving elasticity, meaning the foods and vitamins we eat.8

-If you can’t get all the vitamins and minerals you need from whole foods, the supplements we take, can help.
-Look for things like Vitamin C: which is essential for producing collagen and elastin, Vitamin E: which works inside your skin as an antioxidant and Vitamin D: which helps regulate the growth of new skin cells.
+If you can’t get all the vitamins and minerals you need from whole foods, the supplements we take can help.
+Look for things like Vitamin C: which is essential for producing collagen and elastin, Vitamin E: which works inside your skin as an antioxidant, and Vitamin D: which helps regulate the growth of new skin cells.9,10,11